 VisitScotland are currently working on an Accessible Tourism Training Certificate and are currently moving their online training programme to another website and due to the current situation with Coronavirus, the site will not be ready until the end of April.
 In the meantime if you have any questions about their training programme, please email [email protected]

-To find out more on Glasgow as an accessible city click here to view our People Make Glasgow Welcome online magazine.
+To find out more about Glasgow's accessible city click read our People Make Glasgow Welcome online magazine.